damianhakert/damianhakert.github.io/source/posts/2016-07-22-gitlab-8-10-released.html.md

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.

 ## Upgrade barometer

+To upgrade to GitLab 8.10, about 15 to 30 minutes downtime is required.
+Several database columns are renamed and migrations are done for changes in the code.
+To prevent faulty data, GitLab will need to be offline during this time.

 ### Update your NGINX configuration

 The default NGINX configuration now overwrites the 'Host' and 'X-Forwarded-Host' headers.
 This adds defense in depth against header injection attacks.
 For installations from source this means you need to update your NGINX configuration for GitLab.
-For Omnibus installations this will happen automatically, unless you configured your own 'Host' and 'X-Forwarded-Host' values in gitlab.rb.
+For Omnibus installations this will happen automatically, unless you configured your own 'Host' and 'X-Forwarded-Host' values in `gitlab.rb`.

 ### Default behavior